 Introduction

 This article discusses an in-depth review of the Delaware Retirement Stages Select Fixed Indexed Annuity.
-Delaware Retirement Stages Select is a deferred, fixed-indexed annuity that may be a good option if you are looking for a no-frills fixed-indexed annuity with a core focus on growth and the safety of the principal.
+Delaware Retirement Stages Select is a deferred, fixed-indexed annuity that may be a suitable option if you are seeking a no-frills fixed-indexed annuity with a core focus on growth and the preservation of principal.
 This annuity offers some good indexing options, which have the ability to provide reasonably expected returns in the market.
-After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.
+After extensive research and due diligence, I present an in-depth and unbiased analysis of this plan.

 The review of the Delaware Life Retirement Stages Select Fixed Indexed Annuity will be broken into multiple subcategories: